ctmm-initiative/ctmmweb/README.md

     devtools::install_github("ctmm-initiative/ctmm-webapp")
     ```

-3. Run the app with
+3. Run the app in one of following methods:

     ```r
     # run app